A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

 \subsection{Tabular Statistics}

 The literature has shown that adding Laplace noise produces the most accurate estimates for single tabular queries.
-For example, \citep{rinott2018confidentiality,bowen2021differentially,shlomo2018statistical,liu2018generalized} found the Laplace mechanism is still ``hard to beat'' for disseminating frequency tables, when the data have a large number of observations, or there are a lot of parameters and attributes to consider.
-We also consider the Gaussian mechanism, since adding Gaussian noise may perform better than adding Laplace noise for multiple counting queries because of how the tails compose \citep{wang2019subsampled}.
-We can take advantage of this composition property by leveraging R\'enyi differential privacy \citep{mironov2017renyi}, which reduces the amount of noise added to each count.
-A drawback to using the Gaussian mechanism is that it satisfies $(\epsilon,\delta)$-DP, requiring the data user to balance two privacy parameters instead of one.
-There are other DP algorithms that tackle more complex tabular statistics, but for this study we are only concerned with simple counting queries.
+For example, \cite{rinott2018confidentiality}, \cite{bowen2021differentially}, \cite{shlomo2018statistical}, and \cite{liu2018generalized} found the Laplace mechanism is still ``hard to beat'' for disseminating frequency tables when the data have a large number of observations, or there are a lot of parameters and attributes.
+One can query the counts for a histogram jointly or as separate counts.
+We explore both because under separate queries \citet{mironov2017renyi} showed composition rules that reduce the overall variability of the Gaussian mechanism if the $l_2$-GS is 1 (which is true in the counts we consider).
+Ultimately, we found that joint queries outperformed separate queries, even with the advanced composition.\footnote{These results can be replicated using the code on GitHub at https://github.com/UrbanInstitute/formal-privacy-comp-appendix} Therefore, we only present results for joint tabular statistics using the Laplace and Gaussian mechanisms.